What does advocacy involve?

 Connect with your local Guide Dogs for advice and guidance on your specific concern or experience.

-However, while we focus on systemic advocacy, we’re always here to provide assistance and support if you experience a refusal of service or entry with your Guide Dog, or you encounter a negative experience due to low vision or blindness.
+While our main focus is systemic advocacy, we’re always here to provide assistance and support if you encounter a negative experience related to your low vision or blindness.